Car lease calculator

 • Sales tax.
 Sales tax is often bundled in the cost of your lease.
 The exact amount you pay will depend on both provincial/territorial and federal law.

 • Lease term.
 The lease term is the amount of time you’ll be driving — and paying for — your vehicle.
-Usually, it lasts anywhere from 2-4 years.
+Usually, it lasts anywhere from two to four years.

 • Interest rate.
-The interest rate will have the most impact on the cost of your lease.
+The interest rate will have the most impact on figuring out how much it costs to lease a vehicle.
 It’s often referred to as the lease factor and will be written as a decimal.

 What is the interest rate on car leases?

 The best way to find out what interest rates you’re eligible for on your car lease is to discuss your options with the dealership you’re interested in.
-You can then use a lease payment calculator in Canada to work out how much you’ll pay.
+You can then use a Canadian lease payment calculator to work out how much you’ll pay.

 Not sure leasing is right for you?
 Compare car loan options